doodeec/dcom-angular-dialog/README.md

         function or object that define the modal controller
     - persistent
         boolean value, defines if .close() method hides modal or removes it completely from DOM
+    - backdropDisable
+        disables closing of dialog on backdrop click

 ###Credits